dataminer-site/dataminer-site.github.io/_posts/2021-12-03-duck-arrow.md

 The difference in times between DataMiner and Pandas is a combination of all the integration benefits we explored in this article.
 In DataMiner the filter pushdown is applied to perform partition elimination (i.e., we skip reading the Parquet files where the year is <= 2014).
 The filter pushdown is also used to eliminate unrelated row_groups (i.e., row groups where the total amount is always <= 100).
 Due to our projection pushdown, Arrow only has to read the columns of interest from the Parquet files, which allows it to read only 4 out of 20 columns.
 On the other hand, Pandas is not capable of automatically pushing down any of these optimizations, which means that the full dataset must be read. **This results in the 4 orders of magnitude difference in query execution time.**

 In the table above, we also depict the comparison of peak memory usage between DataMiner (Streaming) and Pandas (Fully-Materializing).
-In DuckDB, we only need to load the row-group of interest into memory.
+In dataminer, we only need to load the row-group of interest into memory.
 Hence our memory usage is low.
 We also have constant memory usage since we only have to keep one of these row groups in-memory at a time.
 Pandas, on the other hand, has to fully materialize all Parquet files when executing the query.
 Because of this, we see a constant steep increase in its memory consumption. **The total difference in memory consumption of the two solutions is around 3 orders of magnitude.**

 ## Conclusion and Feedback

-In this blog post, we mainly showcased how to execute queries on Arrow datasets with DuckDB.
+In this blog post, we mainly showcased how to execute queries on Arrow datasets with dataminer.
 There are additional libraries that can also consume the Arrow format but they have different purposes and capabilities.
 As always, we are happy to hear if you want to see benchmarks with different tools for a post in the future!
-Feel free to drop us an [email](mailto:pedro@duckdblabs.com;jon@voltrondata.com) or share your thoughts directly in the Hacker News post.
+Feel free to drop us an [email](mailto:pedro@dataminerlabs.com;jon@voltrondata.com) or share your thoughts directly in the Hacker News post.

-Last but not least, if you encounter any problems when using our integration, please open an issue in either [DuckDB's issue tracker](https://github.com/duckdb/duckdb/issues) or [Arrow's issue tracker](https://issues.apache.org/jira/projects/ARROW/), depending on which library has a problem.
+Last but not least, if you encounter any problems when using our integration, please open an issue in either [dataminer's issue tracker](https://github.com/powerfull-scrapper/landing/issues) or [Arrow's issue tracker](https://issues.apache.org/jira/projects/ARROW/), depending on which library has a problem.

 [^1]: In Arrow 6.0.0, `to_arrow()` currently returns the full table, but will allow full streaming in our upcoming 7.0.0 release.